 For many years (2002-2013), Hidden Gambia provided visitors to The Gambia with the opportunity to travel off the beaten track to discover the rich variety of birds, wildlife and people that live along the river banks of this West African country.

 Vastly more interesting than a hotel-based package holiday and infinitely more relaxed than a "follow-the-leader" style group tour, clients were able to create a customised itinerary based on our unique weekly schedule of boats, vehicles & guides.
-Accommodation comprised of a selection of hand-picked hotels and eco-lodges - both at the coast and at our own lodge, Bird Safari Camp, 200 miles up-river.
+Accommodation comprised of a hand-picked selection of hotels and eco-lodges - both at the coast and at Bird Safari Camp, the lodge I (Mark Thompson, Hidden Gambia's Managing Director) built 200 miles up-river.

-Regrettably, in July 2012, the Gambian director of Bird Safari Camp, Alhagie Bithaye, who should own 3% of the camp, despite never having actually invested any money, turned up and claimed that the entire business now belonged to him!
-He based this claim on a 2011 court ruling in which it was declared that his removal from the Board of Directors (in 1998, for theft of company property) was null and void because the required 28 days' notice for holding the extraordinary shareholders' meeting had not been given.
-This requirement had not been communicated to the other shareholders by our solicitor at the time.
+Regrettably, in July 2012, the Gambian director of Bird Safari Camp, Alhagie Bithaye (who should own only 3% of the camp) turned up and claimed that the entire business now belonged to him - this despite his own admission that he has never invested any money!
+Bithaye based this claim on a 2011 court ruling in which it was declared that his removal from the Board of Directors (in 1998, for theft of company property) was null and void because the required 28 days' notice for holding the extraordinary shareholders' meeting had not been given.
+This requirement was not communicated to the other shareholders by our solicitor at the time.

 Not that the other 'shareholders' in Bird Safari Camp were in fact legally shareholders... for it transpired, only many years later, that the same solicitor, Bithaye's 'uncle', Lawyer A.N.M.
 Ousainou Darboe, had failed to register any shares to the non-Gambian investors, despite producing documents signed by Bithaye as Company Secretary - indicating that he had!